biocpp/biocpp-io/doc/record_based/2_record_faq.md

 This behaves very similar to a std::tuple with the difference that a bio::io::detail::field identifier is associated with every element and a corresponding member function is provided, so you can easily access the elements without knowing the order.

-<small>¹ With the exception of bio::io::plain_io which uses bio::io::plain_io::record.</small>
+<small>¹ With the exception of bio::io::txt which uses bio::io::txt::record.</small>

 [TOC]

 \note This page contains details on how records are defined.
 It is meant to provide a better understanding of the design and performance implications.
-We recommend starting with the snippets shown in the API (e.g. bio::io::seq_io::reader, bio::io::var_io::reader, …) and only return to this page if you have questions or want to fine-tune things.
+We recommend starting with the snippets shown in the API (e.g. bio::io::seq::reader, bio::io::var::reader, …) and only return to this page if you have questions or want to fine-tune things.

 ## What is the full type of my record? {#record_type}

 Most records you interact with are produced by readers.

-\snippet test/snippet/seq_io/seq_io_reader.cpp simple_usage_file
+\snippet test/snippet/seq/seq_reader.cpp simple_usage_file

 In this example, `rec` is the record and with each iteration of the loop, a new record is generated from the file.
 The exact type of the record depends on the reader.
 In the above example, it is:

-\snippet test/snippet/seq_io/seq_io_reader.cpp simple_usage_file_type
+\snippet test/snippet/seq/seq_reader.cpp simple_usage_file_type

 That is quite long and difficulat to remember (even though definitions of X* and Y* are omitted here), so we write `auto &` instead.
 But it is important to know which fields are contained in the record (in this case ID, SEQ and QUAL).
-The documentation for the reader will tell you this, e.g. bio::io::seq_io::reader.
+The documentation for the reader will tell you this, e.g. bio::io::seq::reader.

 ## How can I access the fields?

 The easiest way to access a field, is by calling the respective member function:

-\snippet test/snippet/seq_io/seq_io_reader.cpp simple_usage_file
+\snippet test/snippet/seq/seq_reader.cpp simple_usage_file

 Here, `.id()` (bio::io::detail::tuple_record#id()) and `.seq()` (bio::io::detail::tuple_record#seq()) are used to access the fields.
 Note, that the documentation has entries for all field-accessor member functions, but it depends on the specific specialisation (used by the reader) whether that function is available.
-So, on the record defined by bio::io::seq_io::reader above, the members `.id()`, `.seq()`, `.qual()` are available, but the member `.pos` would not be.
+So, on the record defined by bio::io::seq::reader above, the members `.id()`, `.seq()`, `.qual()` are available, but the member `.pos` would not be.

 When the number of fields in the record is low and you know the order, you can also use [structured bindings](https://en.cppreference.com/w/cpp/language/structured_binding) to decompose the record into its fields:

-\snippet test/snippet/seq_io/seq_io_reader.cpp decomposed
+\snippet test/snippet/seq/seq_reader.cpp decomposed

-Note that the order of the fields is fixed (in this case it is defined by bio::io::seq_io::default_field_ids).
+Note that the order of the fields is fixed (in this case it is defined by bio::io::seq::default_field_ids).
-It is independent of the names you give to the bindings, so this syntax is error-prone when used with large records (e.g. those defined by bio::io::var_io::reader).
+It is independent of the names you give to the bindings, so this syntax is error-prone when used with large records (e.g. those defined by bio::io::var::reader).

 In generic contexts, you can also access fields via `get<0>(rec)` (returns the 0-th field in the record) or `get<bio::io::detail::field::id>(rec)` (the same as calling `rec.id()`); but most users will never need this.